 Most courses are easily accessible from major centres like Yangon, Mandalay and Nay Pyi Taw, in addition to those located at beach resorts and other tourist spots, such as Ngapali beach and Bagan.
 Golf is of course a favourite of the growing middle classes, but was also notoriously the favoured sport of the military junta.

 Prices vary from course to course, but you can expect to pay US$80 green fees and around $30 for golf set rental.
 It is usually possible to enquire directly at golf courses or through local travel agents.
-To book a round of golf, add an item to your wishlist on the lower right sidebar; to look out our 10-day Myanmar golf tour, click on the upper right sidebar.
+To book a round of golf, get in touch here; to look out our 10-day Myanmar golf tour, click on the upper right sidebar.

 Swimming, tennis and fitness

-Swimming, playing tennis and going to the gym are not as ingrained in Myanmar culture as golf, but some top hotels, as well as serviced apartments, in Yangon and Mandalay offer modern facilities.
+Swimming, playing tennis and going to the gym are not as ingrained in Myanmar culture as golf, but the fads are certainly growing.
+There are several international-standard fitness centres around Yangon.

 Rates for non-guests are usually around $20 per day; there are also yearly membership pages.